picamator/SteganographyKit/README.md

 BackLog
 -------
 Wait to implement Pure Steganography with:
-* Public Key Steganography
-* Stegoanalyze for LSB
+* Create Stegoanalyze for LSB
 * Add diagrams for algorithm's description

 References